amirh-z/Microprocessor_Lab_Final_Project/README.md

 # Microprocessor Lab Final Project
 In this project, we were asked to fulfill four criteria:
 - LEDs blink at different rates: 1s, 500ms and 200ms, respectively.
-- The LCD shows time in its first row.
+- The LCD shows time in the first row.
 In addition, three buttons are considered to increase hour, minute and reset the timer.
-- The LCD shows the temperature in both celsius and fahrenheit in its second row.
+- The display shows the temperature in both celsius and fahrenheit in the second row.
 - The two DC motors are controlled using PWM.
-The duty cycle is determined by the potentiometer and displayed in the third row and in the last row, the directions of each of these motors are shown.
+The duty cycle is determined by the potentiometer and displayed on the third row.
+Finally, the direction of rotation for each of the motors is shown in the last row of the display.

 The program has been written for ATMega64 microcontroller using CodeVisionAVR in C language.
 The simulation file is included and can be run using Proteus.